 FRIENDS of Canadian Broadcasting is a non-profit watchdog group for Canadian programming in the audio-visual system.
 FRIENDS is not affiliated with any broadcaster or political party.
-An important part of FRIENDS' mission is advocacy in support of Canadian content on radio and television.
+An important part of FRIENDS' mission is advocacy in support of Canadian content on air and online.
 Consequently, FRIENDS of Canadian Broadcasting is not a charitable organization and donations are not tax deductible.

 Ian Morrison is FRIENDS' spokesperson.
 As the former Executive Director of the Canadian Association for Adult Education (CAAE), Ian was instrumental in the creation of Friends in 1985.
-He is a member of FRIENDS' Steering Committee and represents FRIENDS with the media and in public presentations, such as CRTC hearings.
+He is a member of FRIENDS' Board of Directors and represents FRIENDS with the media and in public presentations, such as CRTC hearings.
 Prior to his work with CAAE, he served as President of the Frontier College.

-Stephen Kimber is an award-winning writer, editor and broadcaster who has written five non-fiction books, including Canadian bestsellers Flight 111: A Year in the Life of a Tragedy and Sailors, Slackers and Blind Pigs: Halifax at War.
+Stephen Kimber is an award-winning writer, editor and broadcaster who has written one novel and nine non-fiction books, including Canadian bestsellers Flight 111: A Year in the Life of a Tragedy and Sailors, Slackers and Blind Pigs: Halifax at War.
 His most recent book, What Lies Across the Water: The Real Story of the Cuban Five (2013) won the Evelyn Richardson award for nonfiction at the East Coast Literary Awards and was long-listed for the Libris Award as Canadian nonfiction book of the year.
-His work has appeared in most major Canadian publications, including Canadian Geographic, Maclean's, The Globe and Mail and Chatelaine.
-He has also been a producer for CTV and a producer, writer, editor and host for several CBC television and radio programs, including Rough Cuts and Sunday Morning.
+His work has appeared in most major Canadian publications, and he has also been a producer for CTV and a producer, writer, editor and host for CBC TV and radio.
 He has taught journalism at the University of King's College since 1983, where he served as director three times, and is co-founder of the university's Master of Fine Arts in Creative Nonfiction program.

 Ian Morrison is FRIENDS' spokesperson.